ganrad/openai-api-router/README.md

 A few limitations/caveats with semantic caching feature is described below.
 It is important to keep these in mind prior to enabling this feature for an AI Application.

 - The semantic caching feature utilizes an Azure OpenAI *embedding* model to vectorize prompts.
 Any of the three embedding models offered by Azure OpenAI Service can be used to vectorize/embedd prompt data.
-The embedding models have a request token size restriction of 8K and output dimension of 1536 tokens.
+The embedding models have a request token size limit of 8K and output dimension of 1536 tokens.
 This implies, any request payload containing more than 8K tokens (prompt) will likely be truncated and result in faulty search results.
 - During functional tests, setting the similarity score threshold to a higher value *> 0.95* was found to deliver more accurate search results.

 **Invalidating Cached Entries**